 Brown is Back and so is Brown Country Tile.
 Now before you change the channel, so to speak, please hear us out.
 We all know what design life looked like before the Great Recession.
 My recollection is a symphony of all things charitably referred to as beige.
 This was coupled with some serious elaboration and details.

 The post-recession world turned us towards a minimalism of sorts.
 Design schemes have featured whites and grays and perhaps a “little bit less is a little bit more” attitude.
 Enter Modern Farmhouse and exposed wood beams and reclaimed wood planking.

-We currently have locations across the U.S. and Caribbean where our design profesionals are happy to help.
+We currently have locations across the U.S. and the Caribbean where our design professionals are happy to help.
 As always, thanks for reading.
-BTW, our glazed brick collections might also interest you: Chelsea and Temple.
+If you are interested in glazed bricks, check out our Temple Collection.